isabella232/scope-services/tutorial-console-logger.rst

 Tutorial for a very basic console logger
 ========================================

 It is recommended that you first read `How to setup a Test Environment for STP 1`_ and `Walk through the log entries`_.
+The tutorial will show how you can create a very simple console looger with the Opera scope interface.
+The console logger is a part of Opera which logs any type of errors which can occure during browsing and exposes them throgh the scope interface.

 Create the files
 ================